-Blood Orange Rosemary Mimosa is a spin on a traditional, sparkling wine mimosa that uses blood orange juice in place of conventional orange juice.
+This Blood Orange Mimosa recipe is a spin on a traditional, sparkling wine mimosa that uses blood orange juice in place of conventional orange juice.
 It can be less sweet and is garnished with rosemary for aroma and flavor.
 It’s a simple, elegant, daytime cocktail.

 Mimosas, made of sparkling wine and orange juice, are standard protocol brunch cocktails for just about any occasion.

-If you wanna change things up and make them pop…blood oranges, baby!
+If you want to change things up and make a mimosa really pop…blood oranges, baby!

 Besides the gorgeous, ruby red color you get from blood oranges (and the stained fingers from handling them), they tend to be less sweet than conventional oranges.